millenniumdisk/platinum-compass/html/README.md

 bookmark - when a web page is very big, specific portions of the page can be bookmarked for quick navigation

-element id - unique name of an html element used for modifying its appearance
+element id - unique name of an html element used for modifying its style

-classes
+element class - a group name where the element belongs to used for modifying their style

 `<b>` - bold text
 ```html